siris/bouch/README.md

 # bouch
 The budget pouch.
-A simple tool to calculate and project your annual personal budget based on fiscal quarters expenditures, income, and total assets.
+A simple tool to calculate and project your annual personal budget based on fiscal quarters expenditures, income, assets, and debts.

-Use it to help establish an annual financial plan and set monetary goals.
+Use it to help establish an annual financial plan, set monetary goals, and gain perspective on your financial health.

 ## Usage